The Japanese American Storytelling Program

 Anna graduated from Chuo University, Faculty of Policy Studies, and holds a MA degree from the University of Hawai‘i at Manoa, Asian Studies Program (East-West Center Obuchi Student Scholarship recipient).
 She was selected for the 2017 TOMODACHI-Mitsui Leadership Program and is currently a participant of the U.S.-Japan Network for the Future Program (The Maureen and Mike Mansfield Foundation).
 She loves to travel, surf, and be an auntie to her nephews and niece.

 In this highly interactive presentation, Ted Katagi raises thought-provoking questions and provides insightful advice on how to become a globally-minded individual.
 Based on his own experiences as a Japanese American, he introduces his “HITS” that helps prepare attitude and mindset to understand different cultures: Global Heart, Global Intuition, Global Thinking and Global Story.
+Tune in to understand what he means by him being a “fifth-generation issei” or the fifth returnee to Japan from the US in his family line.

 Speaker Biography